shycopney44/W_S5M3_Project/README.md

   3. Each object in the array contains the data needed to construct a single anchor tag inside the nav.
   4. Each object contains `href`, `textContent` and `title` properties.

-See below an example of a return value of `buildNav`:
+See below an example of a return value of `buildNav`, depending on the data passed into it:

 ```html
 <nav>